 - 5. Turn on the computer. - 6.
 Calibrate the DTP32 (see the following section). - 7.
-Calibrate the E-820 using ColorWise Pro Tools (see page 2-21).
+Calibrate the E-750 using ColorWise Pro Tools and the DTP32 (see page 2-22).

 Calibrating the DTP32

 You will need the black-and-white X-Rite Auto-Cal Strip included with the densitometer.
 Calibrating the densitometer does not require ColorWise Pro Tools.